danielbodnar/awesome-stars/README.md

 - [89luca89/distrobox](https://github.com/89luca89/distrobox) - Use any linux distribution inside your terminal.
 Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
 Mirror available at
 - [tsuru/tsuru](https://github.com/tsuru/tsuru) - Open source and extensible Platform as a Service (PaaS).
 - [nestybox/sysbox](https://github.com/nestybox/sysbox) - An open-source, next-generation "runc" that empowers rootless containers to run workloads such as Systemd, Docker, Kubernetes, just like VMs.
-- [openebs/mayastor](https://github.com/openebs/mayastor) - A cloud native declarative data plane in containers for containers
+- [openebs/mayastor](https://github.com/openebs/mayastor) - Dynamically provision Stateful Persistent Replicated Cluster-wide Fabric Volumes & Filesystems for Kubernetes that is provisioned from an optimized NVME SPDK backend data storage stack.
 - [containers/podman](https://github.com/containers/podman) - Podman: A tool for managing OCI containers and pods.
 - [firecracker-microvm/firecracker-containerd](https://github.com/firecracker-microvm/firecracker-containerd) - firecracker-containerd enables containerd to manage containers as Firecracker microVMs
 - [kata-containers/kata-containers](https://github.com/kata-containers/kata-containers) - Kata Containers is an open source project and community working to build a standard implementation of lightweight Virtual Machines (VMs) that feel and perform like containers, but provide the workload